Write us

 How Many Tour Operators Are There?

 There are around 250 authorized tour operators for the Inca Trail.
-They must pass rigorous checks and renew their licenses annually.
+They must pass rigorous background checks and renew their licenses annually.

 Are There Alternative Routes To The Inca Trail?